mikededo/eslint-plugin-svelte-tailwindcss/docs/installation.md

 - `config`: A string representing the path of the Tailwind config file.
 By default checks the value from the `loadConfig` function provided from `tailwindcss`.
+- `declarations`: Possible prefixes, suffixes and names that will be used to check if a variable declaration should be evaluated.
+For example, if you use an object to store variants, and you want the properties of that object to be evaluated, you should define the object name/prefix/suffix here.
+This is done so that the plugin can skip most of the declarations with literals that are no relevant.
+Also works for function and arrow function declarations.
+By default the object is empty.
 - `monorepo`: A boolean that specifies whether the plugin should automatically identify the tailwind config file.
 This should only be used when you have multiple tailwind config files in your project.
 If by any change you have a